besure94/template-repo/README.md

 * Bootstrap
 * JavaScript
 * Webpack
-* Webpack-cli
 * Node Package Manager
-* .babelrc
-* .eslintrc
+* Jest

 ## Description

 ## Setup/Installation Requirements

 * Select the green "Use this template" button and select "create a new repository".
-* In the terminal, go to your project folder and run the command $ npm install to install node_modules.
+* In the terminal, go to your project folder and run the command `$ npm install` to install node_modules.
-* Run the command $ npm run build to bundle together JS files.
+* Run the command `$ npm run build` to bundle together JS files.
-* Enter the command $ npm run start to start a live development server.
+* Enter the command `$ npm run start` to start a live development server.
-* Enter the command $ npm run lint to check for errors.
+* Enter the command `$ npm run lint` to check for errors.
-* Enter the command $ npm run test to test business logic.
+* Enter the command `$ npm run test` to test business logic.

 ## Known Bugs